I make sounds about science, in radio and real life.

-My work has been featured on CBC Radio, WNYC, NHPR; exhibited at The Ontario Science Centre, as well as shown/broadcast from several artist-run centres and radio stations throughout Canada, the Netherlands and the UK.
+My radio work has been featured on CBC Radio (where I helped produce the summer series Think About It, am making a doc for Ideas, helped produce over 400 stories about Canadian musicians with CBC Music, am hosting on CBC Radio 3, have been a returning contributor to Spark, and am in development on a new program about rebel scientists with Dan Werb); WNYC (Studio 360), and NHPR.
+My art projects have been exhibited at The Ontario Science Centre as well as shown/broadcast from several artist-run centres and radio stations throughout Canada, the Netherlands and the UK.
 I have worked in television with National Geographic in Morocco, and in film, on a documentary about synthetic biology with Field Test Independent Film Corps, in the United States.

-I recently completed graduate school in the Interdisciplinary Master’s of Art, Media and Design at OCAD University in Toronto, where I was supported by the President’s Award and Social Sciences and Humanities Research Council of Canada (SSHRC).
-Before that I achieved a BSc (Hon) in biology from Queen’s University, a postgraduate diploma in Communications from Concordia University, and a certificate in Humanities and Social Sciences from the University of Amsterdam.
-I spent most of 2012 as a SSHRC Michael-Smith foreign scholar at Goldsmiths College, University of London, UK, investigating interdisciplinary topics in biotechnology that blur the art/science divide.
+I recently completed graduate school in the Interdisciplinary Master’s of Art, Media and Design at OCAD University in Toronto.
+Before that I got a BSc (Hon) in biology from Queen’s University, a postgraduate diploma in Communications from Concordia University, and a certificate in Humanities and Social Sciences from the University of Amsterdam.
+I spent most of 2012 at Goldsmiths College, University of London, UK living on a Social Sciences and Humanities Research Council of Canada grant that allowed me to investigate topics in biotechnology that blur the art/science divide.

-I am currently freelancing as an audio/radio producer and science reporter.
+I am currently working as a radio producer and host at the CBC and pursuing personal projects.
 If you are interested in contacting me please feel free to get in touch by writing me at email@example.com.